Aybert59/com.messiant.ecovacs/.homeybuild/README.md

 Connect and drive your Ecovacs Deebot

 Tested on the T9+
-This is developed by integrating the https://github.com/joostth/sucks.js library
+This is developed by just integrating the ecovacs-deebot.js library from mrbungle64 on Github

 Check the forum for usage and capabilities